bajaiii/MSc-Project-Impact-of-Residential-PV-and-Battery-Storage-on-the-Distribution-System/README.md

 # MSc-Project: Impact of PV and Battery-Storage on Distribution System

-MSc Future Power Networks Final Project
+**Course:** MSc Future Power Networks

 **Name:** Stefan Bajai

 **Project Title:** Impact of Domestic PV with Small Scale Storage Systems on the Distribution Network Operating Requirements and Performance

 **Project Description:** 3-phase Modelling of UK LV Distribution System (IEEE low-voltage test feeder network) using OpenDSS to determine steady-state operating points of the network.
-Load and PV profiles with 1-minute resolution are used
+Load and PV profiles with 1-minute resolution are used to run a quasi-static load flow simulation solving at each time step for each phase of the distribution network.

 Developed and tested on **MATLAB R2018b** & **OpenDSS Version 8.5.9.1 (64-Bit)**